codio-content/book-converter/tests/unit/cases/saas1.md

 ![The Spiral lifecycle combines Waterfall with prototyping.
 It starts at the center, with each iteration around the spiral going through the four phases and resulting in a revised prototype until the product is ready for release.](ch_intro/figs/Spiral.jpg)
-**Figure 1.1**
-The Spiral lifecycle combines Waterfall with prototyping.
-It starts at the center, with each iteration around the spiral going through the four phases and resulting in a revised prototype until the product is ready for release.
+**<p style="font-size: 10px">Figure 1.1: The Spiral lifecycle combines Waterfall with prototyping.
+It starts at the center, with each iteration around the spiral going through the four phases and resulting in a revised prototype until the product is ready for release.</p>**

 Rather than document all the requirements at the beginning, as in the Waterfall model, the requirement documents are developed across the iteration as they are needed and evolve with the project.
 Iterations involve the customer before the product is completed, which reduces chances of misunderstandings.
 However, as originally envisioned, these iterations were 6 to 24 months long, so there is plenty of time for customers to change their minds during an iteration!
 Thus, Spiral still relies on planning and extensive documentation, but the plan is expected to evolve on each iteration.